LeviSamuelEvans/tthbb-utils/Utils/README.md

 ### Fit Studies

-This folder contains scripts that can be used to facilitate the study of fit results obtained using `TRExFitter`.
+The folder `fit-study-scripts` contains scripts that can be used to facilitate the study of fit results obtained using `TRExFitter`.
 This includes:

 - `background-prediction.py:`: A script for comparing background predictions between different fit setups.
 - `corr-diff.py:`: A script for comparing correlation martices between different fit setups and channels.